What is the IFP?

 How does the IFP work at Bristol International College?

 The Course runs from September to April and operates on a five day a week timetable.
-Students choose four courses to study, from the following six options:
+Students choose four courses to study, from the following seven options:

 - Mathematics & Statistics